 - College(s) you are graduating from (i.e. CAST, CLA, GCCIS, etc.)

 - Type of degree you are receiving (i.e. associate, bachelor's, or master's)

 - Associate/Certificate/Bachelor's recipients ONLY*:

 - If you are graduating with academic honors (based on your cumulative GPA at the end of fall semester in accordance with University policy:

 - Summa cum laude: 3.80 +

 - Note: this is different from being in the RIT Honors Program.

-- If you are not in the Rochester area during the above dates, please contact the bookstore at firstname.lastname@example.org to arrange shipping (they will email an order form to you).
-Please send in your order by Friday, May 5th, to insure it arrives it in time for graduation.
+- If you are not in the Rochester area during the above dates, you may contact the bookstore's regalia team at firstname.lastname@example.org to arrange shipping (they will email an order form to you).
+Your order must be received no later than Friday, April 27, 2018, to ensure it arrives it in time for graduation.

 - There is no charge for the regalia; however, there is a shipping fee of $8.10 to ship to the lower 48 states.
 (Shipping outside the lower 48 will need a price quote.)